 Trips to Iona and Staffa depart from the town of Fionnphort on the west coast of the Isle of Mull.
 For the Staffa tour, I would highly recommend booking a trip with a tour operator – Staffa tours.
 The sailing takes 45 minutes with birds and sea wildlife possible to be seen on the way.
 Then you will have time to explore the island, which is very small.
 Puffins can be seen on the grassy plateau on the top.
 The geology and landscape in the Isle of Staffa and the views are stunning.
 It feels like out of this world.

-If you want to visit the three islands in one trip from Edinburgh, there are three day or four days organized trips ready for you.
+If you want to visit the three islands in one trip, there are a three day trip from Glasgow or West Highlands, Mull and Iona 4-day tour from Edinburgh ready for you.
 Otherwise, if you have more time for planning, go and explore yourself!

 The beaches on the Isle of Mull